ecriplus/pix/api/src/prescription/API.md

-This doc has been generated on 4/29/2025, 11:49:54 AM with `scripts/generate-api-documentation.js`.
+This doc has been generated on 30/04/2025 19:35:00 with `scripts/generate-api-documentation.js`.
 See package.json.

 ---
 ## Modules